Double bubble plumbings and two-curve flops: Autoequivalences

 Consider a Morse-Bott-Lefschetz fibration $T^*S^3 \cong E_1$ as in Example \ref{Ex:MBLefschetz}, with singular fibres at $\{0,1\}$ with vanishing cycles the usual meridional and longitude curves on the torus (call these $a$ and $b$ say).
 One can construct a family of Morse-Bott-Lefschetz fibrations $E_{\uplambda}$ over $\bC^*$ with singular fibres at $0$ and $\uplambda$, and there is a monodromy symplectomorphism $\upphi_1\colon E_1 \to E_1$ associated to parallel transport around the unit circle.

 \begin{Lemma} The symplectomorphism $\upphi_1\colon E_1 \to E_1$ is the Dehn twist. \end{Lemma}

-\begin{proof} We have a $(\bC^*)^2$-Morse-Bott-Lefschetz fibration with two critical fibres, and one matching 3-sphere.
-Such can be obtained as the fibre product of two $(\bC^*)$-Lefschetz fibrations $\uppi_i\colon X_i \to \bC$ whose critical values do not agree.
+\begin{proof} We adapt a construction from \cite{Smith-Thomas}, see also \cite{Greer}.
+Consider a Morse-Bott-Lefschetz fibration with general fibre $(\bC^*)^2$, with two critical fibres $(\bC^*) \times (\bC\vee \bC)$, and with total space containing a matching 3-sphere fibred over an arc between the critical values.
+Such a fibration can be obtained as the fibre product of a pair of two-complex-dimensional Lefschetz fibrations $\uppi_i\colon X_i \to \bC$ with general fibre $\bC^*$, each with a single singular fibre $\bC\vee \bC$, and whose critical values do not agree.
 The half-twist exchanging the critical values is realised by monodromy around a family in which the singular fibre is the self-fibre product

 of the standard Lefschetz singularity $\uppi\colon \bC^2 \to \bC$, $\uppi(u,v) = u^2+v^2$.
 This is again a threefold ordinary double point. \end{proof}

 This local model admits fibrewise $\bZ/k$-actions which give a corresponding description for the cotangent bundle of a Lens space, and a similar monodromy viewpoint on the Lens space Dehn twist.
 Viewing $T^*S^3 = \{z_0z_1+z_2z_3=1\} \subset \bC^4$, the Morse-Bott-Lefschetz fibration is given by projection to $z_0z_1$, and there is a fibrewise Hamiltonian action of $T^2$ generated by circle actions with weights $(1,-1,0,0)$ and $(0,0,1,-1)$.
 The $\bZ/k$ diagonal subgroup acts freely and has quotient $T^*(L(k,1))$.
 Viewing the original $T^2$ as generated by the first and diagonal circle actions (so the vanishing cycles degenerating at the two Morse-Bott critical points are $a$ and $b-a$), there is a moment map